Pin It!

 A single piece of pumpkin cheesecake on a white plate with a gold rim and gold speckles

-Even though this cheesecake is easy to make, there are still some important things to keep in mind.
-Check out the following tips to stay in the loop!
+Even though this pumpkin cheesecake is easy to make, there are some important things to keep in mind.
+Follow these tips for the best results:

-• Don’t Overfill the Water Bath: The last thing you want is water from the water bath seeping into your cheesecake.
-Make sure you don’t fill it more than halfway up the sides of the pan.
+• Don’t overfill the water bath.
+A water bath is important when making cheesecake, but the last thing you want is water seeping into your cheesecake!
+Make sure you don’t fill the bath more than halfway up the sides of the springform pan.

-• Avoid Overbaking: The center of your cheesecake should still be slightly jiggly when you turn off the oven.
-Otherwise, it will overbake and could lose that creamy, rich texture.
+• Avoid overbaking.
+The center of your cheesecake should still be slightly jiggly before you turn off the oven.
+Overbaking causes the cheesecake to lose that creamy, rich texture.

-• Cool the Cheesecake Slowly: Be sure to follow the cooling instructions in the recipe.
+• Cool the cheesecake slowly.
+Be sure to follow the instructions in the recipe to cool your pumpkin cheesecake gradually.
+Don’t skip these steps!
 If your cheesecake cools too quickly, it will crack.

-• Chill the Mixing Bowl: Don’t forget to pop your mixing bowl in the freezer for at least 5 minutes before making the whipped cream.
+• Chill the mixing bowl.
+Don’t forget to chill the bowl you’ll use to whip the cream.
+Pop it in the freezer for at least 5 minutes.
 You could even go a step further and chill the beaters too.
-This will ensure successful whipping.
+This ensures successful whipping.

 A white serving plate on a countertop containing a homemade pumpkin spice cheesecake